Front Page

 • A smooth sea never made a skilled mariner.
 (English proverb.)

 • Old soldiers reflect on what happened, but few reflect on why it did.
+(Remix of an English soldier folklore catchphrase.)

 • Vote who you wish for, the government will still get elected.
 (Remix of an anonymous quote, apparently graffiti in London, 1970.)